zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ **Journal Navigation**: Added "Jump to last entry" button on journal screen when entries are scrollable

 ## Recent Milestones

+### Milestone: Loading Screen Implementation (April 2025)
+- ✅ Implemented a specialized loading screen for handling resource-intensive operations
+- ✅ Created a console-style text animation with typing effect for visual engagement
+- ✅ Implemented background loading of Datasworn data with proper coordination
+- ✅ Added support for fixed initial messages with guaranteed minimum display times
+- ✅ Created a dynamic message provider system for flexible content generation
+- ✅ Implemented random "boot" messages during loading for visual interest
+- ✅ Added "System ready." message that only appears when loading is complete
+- ✅ Ensured minimum loading time for better user experience
+- ✅ Implemented proper error handling and navigation after loading
+- ✅ Enhanced the separation of concerns with specialized components
+- ✅ Documented the loading screen architecture in the system patterns

 ### Milestone: Location Graph System Restructuring (April 2025)
 - ✅ Restructured the Location Graph functionality into a more modular architecture